 V-Ray 5 has an experimental option that allows converting scene objects with a V-Ray Displacement modifier to a V-Ray Proxy (.vrmesh) file.
-Once converted to V-Ray Proxy object, the geometry can be also imported to native 3ds Max mesh using the Import as mesh functionality.
+Once converted to а V-Ray Proxy object, the geometry can be also imported as native 3ds Max mesh using the Import as mesh functionality.

 - Select the desired object in the viewport.

-- Start the V-Ray Rendering process to export the .vrmesh file at the pre-rendering stage.
+- Start the V-Ray Rendering process to export the .vrmesh file during the pre-rendering stage.

 - Additional steps and adjustments:

-The resulting V-Ray Proxy file can be imported back in 3ds Max using the Drag and Drop functionality or the V-Ray Proxy Importer.
+The resulting V-Ray Proxy file can be imported back in 3ds Max using the drag-n-drop or via the V-Ray Proxy Importer.

 The Import as mesh option allows you to convert the proxy to an Editable mesh.